 More conflicts develop such as forgotten appointments, tardiness, etc. Also, the first physical symptoms may emerge during this phase.

 During this phase, the way the employee perceives things changes.
 Values, friends, family, and hobbies are dismissed and irrelevant.
 Work is the only focus.

 Denial of Problems & Blame

 This phase is where the employee reduces social contact to a minimum and become isolated.
-Their spouse, family, and friends are seen as burden rather than a support system.
-During this phase the employee becomes more stressed and in order to feel good, they turn to other means of gratification; this can sometimes be alcohol, or even drugs.
+Their spouse, family, and friends are seen as a burden rather than a support system.
+During this phase, the employee becomes more stressed and in order to feel good, they turn to other means of gratification; this can sometimes be alcohol or even drugs.